ironicbadger/pms-wiki/docs/02-tech-stack/nixos.md

 However, for the rest of us mere mortals the learning curve for flake adoption is almost vertical.
 And it doesn't really start to level out for quite a long time.
 For most people, most of the time - and certainly those of you who are new to Linux and building your own systems - it is likely too much.
 The single file based `configuration.nix` paradigm is so beautiful, so elegant, and simple to understand that if I were building a PMS from scratch today, it's where I would start.

 PMS has historically been based around the Debian / Ubuntu ecosystem for many years.
 In no small part this is due to the courage shown by Canonical to ship ZFS (Proxmox benefits from this too as they ship a modified Ubuntu kernel on top of a Debian base).
 But Nix gives us almost everything these distros do, and in such an amazingly simple package.
 The biggest downside?
 It's different.
-You wil have to adjust your way of thinking.
+You will have to adjust your way of thinking.
 But once you do, there is little doubt that Nix - or at least fully declarative systems - are the only way to roll.

 [^1]: [GitHub - Nix, the purely functional package manager](https://github.com/NixOS/nix)